cheeyeo/tf_dcgan/README.md

 The DCGAN is trained for 50 epochs with batch size of 32.
 All the images are resized to 64x64x3 and with a latent dimension of 100.

+There is also a variant of DCGAN called LSGAN which uses mean squared error to improve the GAN training stability and to create higher-res images but its not working for the current dataset.